14 Mistakes Made Only by Short-Sighted People Who Can’t See the Bigger Picture

 Getty Images

 Picture this: You’re offered two jobs.
 One pays more right now, but the other has amazing growth potential.
-The short-sighted move?
-Grabbing that higher pay cheque without thinking about where you’ll be in a few years.
-Sometimes, playing the long game is where the real treasure is hidden.
+The short-sighted move is grabbing that higher pay cheque without thinking about where you’ll be in 5 years.
+It’s tempting to take the cash and run, but sometimes playing the long game is where the real treasure is hidden.
+You don’t want to be stuck in the same spot a decade from now because you were too busy looking at the immediate numbers.

 2. Skipping out on personal growth